ojcastillo/sparkify/README.md

 Predicting churn is a challenging and common problem that data scientists and analysts regularly encounter in any customer-facing business.
 Additionally, the ability to efficiently manipulate large datasets with Spark is one of the highest-demand skills in the field of data.

 This work shows how [pyspark](https://pypi.org/project/pyspark/) can be used to craft a machine learning model for predicting user churn.
-The work shows how the the medium sized dataset can be used just so the features needed can be crafted and to gain confidence in the supervised learning model using a local machine, but results from running the training and evaluation pipeline on the large dataset using
+The work also shows how the the medium sized dataset can be used just so the features needed can be crafted and to gain confidence in the supervised learning model using a local machine, but results from running the training and evaluation pipeline on the large dataset using
 [AWS EMR](https://aws.amazon.com/emr/) are shared as well.